-- "Connections" is distributed via email every Monday. - "Connections" includes the "Faith Matters" weekly blog (see below) and other feature content that promotes our mission, vision and values and helps build community within and beyond our congregation. - Other feature content will be written by communications staff or other writers as needed. - All content will be edited by communications staff for style, clarity and brevity, as needed. - "Connections" is not a vehicle for announcements. - Members may also request copies of the Monday "Connections" be printed and mailed to them.
+- "Connections" is distributed via email every Monday. - "Connections" includes the "Faith Matters" weekly blog (see below) and other feature content that promotes UUCF's mission, vision and values and helps build community within and beyond the congregation. - Other feature content will be written by communications staff or other writers as needed. - All content will be edited by communications staff for style, clarity and brevity, as needed. - "Connections" is not a vehicle for announcements. - Members may also request copies of the Monday "Connections" be printed and mailed to them by contacting uucf@uucf.org.